Military campaigns under Caliph Uthman: Re-conquest of Makran

-Conquest of Baluchistan (Pakistan)
+Conquest of Baluchistan

 In the 7th century, what is now the Balochistan province of Pakistan, was divided into two main regions, its south-western parts were part of the Kermān Province of the Persian Empire and the north-eastern region was part of the Persian province of Sistan.
 The southern region was included in Makran.

 In early 644, Umar sent Suhail ibn Adi from Bosra to conquer the Kermān Province of Iran; of which he was made governor.
 From Kermān he entered western Balochistan and conquered the region near the Persian frontiers.
 South-western Balochistan was conquered during the campaign in Sistan the same year.

 During Caliph Uthman's reign in 652, Balochistan was re-conquered during the campaign against the revolt in Kermān, under the command of Majasha ibn Masood.
 It was the first time that western Balochistan had come directly under the Laws of Caliphate and it paid an agricultural tribute.
 In those days western Balochistan was included in the dominion of Kermān.
 In 654, Abdulrehman ibn Samrah was made governor of Sistan and an army was sent under him to crush the revolt in Zarang, which is now in southern Afghanistan.
 After conquering Zarang a column moved northward to conquer areas up to Kabul and Ghazni in the Hindu Kush mountains.
 At the same time another column moved towards the Quetta District in the north-western part of Balochistan and conquered an area up to the ancient city of Dawar and Qanzabil.
 By 654, the whole of what is now the Balochistan province of Pakistan was under the rule of the Rashidun Empire, except for the well-defended mountain town of QaiQan (now Kalat), which was conquered during Caliph Ali's reign.
 Abdulrehman ibn Samrah made Zaranj his provincial capital and remained governor of these conquered areas from 654 to 656, until Uthman was murdered.

-Campaign in Sindh (Pakistan)
+Campaign in Sindh

 The province of Sistan was the largest province of the Persian Empire, its frontiers extending from Sindh in the east, to Balkh (Afghanistan) in the northeast.
 The Islamic conquest of some parts of Sindh was extension of the campaign to conquer the Persian Empire in 643, by sending seven armies from seven different routes, to different parts of empire.

 The army first entered Sindh during the reign of Umar, in 644.
 It was not a whole scale invasion of Sindh, but was merely an extension of the conquests of the largest province of Persia, Sistan and Makran regions.
 In 644, the columns of Hakam ibn Amr, Shahab ibn Makharaq and Abdullah ibn Utban concentrated near the west bank of the Indus River and defeated the Hindu king of Sindh, Raja Rasil, his armies retreated and crossed the river.

 In response to Umar's question about the Makran region, the messenger from Makran who brought the news of the victory told him: